-In Fall of 2019, the Parks Department intends to request \$2,256,000 to complete the following 2020 projects:
+On December 17, 2019 Bond Resolution 219 authorized the Parks Department to spend \$1,795,000 to complete the following projects.

 Loomis Cemetery has areas that flood occasionally in the spring and during heavy rains.
 To eliminate flooding, a ditch that runs through the property will be deepened and rerouted.
-In addition, a new ditch and flood retention ponds will be constructed. (\$210,000)
+In addition, a new ditch and flood retention ponds will be constructed - (\$210,000)